ActiveEngagement/deployer/README.md

 ];
 ```

-`public/build/assets` will be replaced each deployment by the `assets` directory in the bundle (after being backed up).
+`public/build/assets` will be replaced each deployment by the `assets` directory in the bundle.

 ## Usage